£9.99Add to basket

-Consisting of a series of vignettes, set mostly in the painter’s studio and peopled by his wife Jeanne Hébuterne (who threw herself from an apartment-building the day after Modigliani’s death), the prostitutes who were his occasional models and several Bohemian visitors, the novel spans the last months of Modigliani’s life, evoking the strange workings of the painter’s troubled and often drug-fuelled mind and its expression in his paintings, ultimately succeeding in conveying something of the intense artistic life of Paris in the first decades of the twentieth century.
+Spanning the turbulent last months of Modigliani’s life, conjuring up the strange workings of the painter’s troubled and often drug-fuelled mind and its expression in his paintings, this novel conveys something of the intense artistic life of Paris in the first decades of the twentieth century.